smcmullan-ncirl/SSPProject/README.md

     --class ie.ncirl.diaproject.dataprocess.DIASparkApp \
     file:///dia-spark-app.jar

+**TBD**: Note that in the case of Spark application processing there is only full implementation support for three types at the moment (the other types are disabled in the config.properties file assosciated with the
+application:

+    ping
+    http
+    tcpthroughput

 ### Spark deployment troubleshooting

 If there are issues submitting the application you will see some output from the spark-submit command like this: